discourse/discourse-subscriptions/README.md

 ## Credits

-Many thanks to the Discourse team who sponsor this plugin!
-You guys rock.
-Also thanks to Chris Beach and Angus McLeod who helped on the previous version of this plugin.
-If you would like to contribute vis sponsorship to this project see: https://github.com/sponsors/rimian
+Many thanks to [Rimian Perkins](https://github.com/rimian/) for his work on this plugin!
+Also thanks to Chris Beach and Angus McLeod who helped with the previous version of this plugin.
 ## Screenshots

 ### Products Admin